The Importance Of Attachment In Babies

 How does a secure attachment relationship between a child and parent develop?

-It is the early care of a baby especially around supporting the baby when emotionally unsettled (dysregulated) that lays the foundation for a child's attachment relationship with that parent.
+It is the early care of a pēpi, especially around supporting the pēpi when emotionally unsettled (dysregulated) that lays the foundation for a child's attachment relationship with that parent.
 Usually, you can see signs of the baby's attachment pattern with a parent towards the end of the first year.

-Warm, predictable, sensitive care when a baby or child is emotionally unsettled, anxious, or fearful, is important for supporting the development of a secure attachment relationship for that baby with that parent.
-Watch the Circle of Security video below and see the links to the Circle of Security website at the bottom of this page for more information.
+Warm, predictable, sensitive care when a pēpi or tamariki is emotionally unsettled, anxious, or fearful, is important for supporting the development of a secure attachment relationship for that baby with that parent.

-Circle of Security Animation from Circle of Security International on Vimeo.
+Circle of Security Animation from Circle of Security International.

 In the early months, understanding and responding to a baby's cues lays the foundation for the baby developing a sense that they are loved and lovable.
 Care that frightens the child, is hostile, is very insensitive or interferes with a child's own initiatives does not support secure attachment.